Faleij/json-stream-stringify/README.md

 JSON Stringify as a Readable Stream with rescursive resolving of any readable streams and Promises.

 ## Important and Breaking Changes in v2
+ - Completely rewritten from scratch
+ - 100% Code Coverage! 🎉
+ - Space argument finally implemented! 🎉
  - ⚠️ Cycling is off by default
  - ⚠️ JsonStreamStringify is now a constructor; use ``new`` operator
- - 100% Code Coverage! 🎉
- - Space argument finally implemented! 🎉
- - Removed dependecy on global JSON.stringify, Async and Generators
+ - Removed dependency on global JSON.stringify, Async/Await and Generators
  - JsonStreamStringify is now compiled with babel to target ES5 (polyfills needed)
  - Rejected promises and input stream errors are now handled and emitted as errors
- - Added cyclic structure detection to prevent infinite streaming
+ - Added cyclic structure detection to prevent infinite recursion

 ## Main Features
 - Promises are rescursively resolved and the result is piped through JsonStreamStringify